 The Figs of Israel and The Sycomore Fig pages were inspired, edited and photographed by Daniel Yakir of Haifa, Israel. the sycomore fig is a tropical relative of the common fig, Ficus carica.
 It has been grown in Egypt and frost-free areas along the eastern Mediterrean Sea for thousands of years.
 It is mentioned in the Bible and many people have asked me about it.
 Here is my answer to these questions.

-NOTE 1: I do not sell plants or cuttings.
-I do sell The Fig Booklet, a 36 page guide to growing and identifying figs.
+I do sell The Fig Booklet, a 36 page guide

-Just check out The New Fig Booklet page for details on price and how to order.
+page for details on price and how to order.
+I have finally straightened

-I have finally straightened out my links to PayPal so payments should be much easier in the future.
+out my links to PayPal so payments should be much easier in the future.

 NOTE 2: I do not sell fruit--fresh or dried.
 A very good source for fresh figs is the Fig Lady.